Current restrictions on outdoor burning:

 Stage 1 restrictions are initiated when fine particle pollution is rising and expected to continue to rise based on current and forecasted weather conditions.
 During a Stage 1:

-- No burning is allowed in wood-burning fireplaces, uncertified wood stoves, or uncertified fireplace inserts unless this is your only adequate source of heat and you have an approved exemption from Spokane Clean Air.* Restrictions typically apply to the Spokane County Smoke Control Zone (map in next section) but can be extended countywide.
+- No burning is allowed in wood-burning fireplaces, non-EPA certified wood stoves and inserts unless wood is your only adequate source of heat and you have an approved exemption from Spokane Clean Air.* Restrictions typically apply to the Spokane County Smoke Control Zone (map in next section) but can be extended countywide.

-- All outdoor burning of solid fuel (e.g. wood, charcoal) is prohibited countywide.
+- All outdoor burning of solid fuel (e.g. wood, charcoal, silvicultural) is prohibited in Spokane County.

 Stage 2 restrictions are initiated when fine particle pollution levels reach a trigger value set by state law.